noam87/noamswebsite/content/q/john_stuart_mill.md

 them.
 The speeches were the usual sort of tame liberal banter I'd think nothing much of, growing up with two activist parents.
 Anyway, halfway through the monologue I remember my friend turned to me, wide eyed, and said "Wow!
-I'd never thought of it that way! -- **I never heard people say things like that!**"
+I'd never thought of it that way! -- **I've never heard people say things like that!**"

-Wherever we go we are ambassadors of our moral convictions -- our actions, and more importantly how they are perceived, may be the only point of reference for an outsider -- *someone who has simply never been exposed to our point of view, because they never had a reason to*.
+Wherever we go we are ambassadors of our moral convictions -- our actions, and more importantly how they are perceived, may be the only point of reference for an outsider -- someone who's never been exposed to our point of view, *because they never had a reason to*.
 As viscerally satisfying as it is to tar and feather opponents and kick them out of town, we must always be wary of setting up ideological ghettos where hate and resentment can only fester and grow.